«Return to Blog List Disconnected: Honey, I deactivated the Facebook account.

 There’s no question that Facebook is valuable for some businesses, IF a large part of their market uses it.
-I have clients, such as Zooniversity, for whom being in front of their market on Facebook is very important.
+I have clients for whom being in front of their market on Facebook is very important.
 But that’s not the case with my business.
 If you’re a client of mine and Facebook is important to your business, I’ll see that your website supports and promotes your Facebook page.
 Other than that, I’m done with Facebook.

 Frankly, when someone from high school whose name I barely recall—who I’m sure I didn’t know well enough to say “Hi” to in the hall—wants to “friend” me, and four other people from high school (none of whom I was close to) send messages recommending that I friend this person, I’m starting to feel just a little intruded upon.
 I know, I can adjust my privacy settings.
 But every time I look at the settings panel, I surrender to an overwhelming desire to go get a beer instead.
 Each and every time that happens, I feel like I’ve made the right choice.

 There was a time when I tried to look people up on Facebook.
 That stopped when so many of the people I found turned out to be fans of Sarah Palin, or into doing some kind of “Farmworld” thingy, or just plain telling me more than I wanted to know.
 And everyone looked so old!
 There’s a reason I left my hometown, I’ve decided.